Supergiant (comics)

 Supergiant is a supervillain appearing in American comic books published by Marvel Comics.
-Created by Jonathan Hickman and Jerome Opeña, Supergiant first appeared in Infinity (October 2013).
+Created by Jonathan Hickman and Jerome Opeña, Supergiant first appeared in Infinity #1 (October 2013).

 The character has made several appearances in other media such as animated television and video games.
+Hynden Walch voices her in Avengers Assemble, Guardians of the Galaxy, and Marvel Ultimate Alliance 3: The Black Order.

 Publication history

-Supergiant first appeared in Infinity (October 2013) and was created by Jonathan Hickman and Jerome Opeña.
+Supergiant first appeared in Infinity #1 (October 2013), and was created by Jonathan Hickman and Jerome Opeña.

 Fictional character biography

 Supergiant is a member of Thanos' supervillain team Black Order.
-While searching for Thanos' son Thane during the Infinity storyline, Supergiant and Corvus Glaive laid siege to the Jean Grey School for Higher Learning and defeated the X-Men.
-They left after realizing that Thane was not there.
+In the Infinity storyline, Supergiant and Corvus Glaive attack the Jean Grey School for Higher Learning while searching for Thane.
+They leave after realizing that Thane is not there.

-When the Black Order seized Wakanda, Supergiant was left in control of Black Bolt who she would mentally order to activate the Illuminati's hidden bombs in Wakanda Necropolis.
+When the Black Order seizes control of Wakanda, Supergiant takes control of Black Bolt's mind and forces him to activate the Illuminati's hidden bombs.
 When the Illuminati arrived to save Black Bolt, Supergiant used Black Bolt's ability to defeat the heroes.
-Upon activating the bomb, Supergiant was faced by Maximus who had the trigger.
-Maximus triggered the bomb, but also used Lockjaw to transport Supergiant along with the bomb to a distant uninhabited planet where she perished in the explosion.
+Upon activating the bomb, Supergiant is faced by Maximus, who has the trigger.
+Maximus triggers the bomb, but has Lockjaw transport Supergiant and the bomb to a distant uninhabited planet, where Supergiant is killed in the explosion.

-During the "No Surrender" arc, Supergiant came back as a psychic projection, along with the rest of the Black Order, thanks to the Challenger who had set them up against Grandmaster's Lethal Legion.
+During the "No Surrender" arc, Supergiant returns as a psychic projection and works with the Challenger, who sets the Black Order up against Grandmaster's Lethal Legion.
 During the battle in Antarctica, the Black Order retreat after Corvus Glaive is killed.
-Supergiant stays to take control of Thor, but is dissipated by Lethal Legion member Ferene the Other.
+Supergiant stays to take control of Thor, but is dissipated by Lethal Legion member Ferene.

 Powers and abilities

-Supergiant has telepathic abilities, which allow her to mind-control anyone and feed on their intellect.
-At some point, she was transformed into a psionic entity.
-Out of her transformation, Supergiant gained the power to phase through living beings and obstacles.
-She also became immune to physical damage.
+Supergiant possesses telepathic abilities which allow her to control the minds of others and feed on their intellect.
+After being killed, she returns as a psychic entity with the additional ability to become intangible.